-NoMachine is a remote desktop tool which provides high performance and speed.
+NoMachine is a remote desktop tool that provides high performance and speed.
 NoMachine is mainly designed for Linux distributions but in order to make a remote desktop connection and remote management easier, it is also provided by macOS and Windows operating systems.
-NoMachine provides freedom to work the employees from anywhere.
+NoMachine provides the freedom to work the employees from anywhere.

 There are a lot of features which makes NoMachine very popular and preferred remote desktop tool.
 Here we will provide these features.